 Galeria Filomena Soares

-The relations between both practices and the works chosen for this exhibition also allows us to perceive how projects are outspread (like a sketch or a drawing) in contemporary times.
-Within images, parts of texts, algorithms and the artist's interface, the exhibition is kept alive as a vibrant world of associations.
+The relations between both practices and the works chosen for this exhibition also allows us to see how projects are outspread (like a sketch or a drawing) in contemporary times.

 (1991, Lisbon) lives and works in New York.
 Santana studied Visual Arts at ESAD - Caldas da Rainha, was a participant in the Independent Study Program of Maumaus in Lisbon and is currently a fellow on the Studio Art Program of CUNY, New York.
 She has participated in several residencies namely, Residency Unlimited (New York), with a fellowship from Calouste Gulbenkian Foundation; Panal 360 (Buenos Aires), and Gasworks - Triangle Network at Hangar (Lisbon).
 Santana won the NOVO BANCO Prize, was shortlisted for Ducato Prize (Italy), and has been awarded grants including Fulbright/Carmona e Costa Foundation, Criatório - CMP, Amadeo Souza Cardoso, and Fundation Calouste Gulbenkian - Délégation en France.
 Her work has been shown in Portugal and internationally, highlighting the exhibitions: ‘The Skull of the Haunted Snail’, Hangar, Lisbon; ’Hollow Hands' at Generali Milano; ‘The Outcast Manufacturers’ at Filomena Soares Gallery; 10000 years between Venus and Mars, Galeria Municipal do Porto; ‘Cultivated Memory’ Peninsula Gallery.
 New York; 'Leaves of Absence’ at Serralves Contemporary Art Museum; ‘Vanishing Point’ Cordoaria Nacional; ‘Ghost of Chance’ La Nave, Madrid; ’10 Years, 10 artists, 10 commissions’, Chiado 8, Lisbon; ‘Now It Is Light’ Boavista Gallery, Lisbon; ‘The Lobster Loop’, MONITOR Gallery, Lisbon.